 To change the permission of a product, make sure you are either a maker with admin access or a maker that has been granted full-access to the product.

-- Navigate to the Features board and click on the product for which you want to set up permissions.
+- Navigate to the Features board and click on the product you want to set up permissions for.

 - First, you'll be asked to configure access at the company level.

 - Click the dropdown menu to review access options and make a selection.
 Remember, this serves as the default level of access for all users.